sammyhenningsson/hal_presenter/README.md

     end
   end
 ```
-Now this setup can be used to serialize different kinds of forms.
+Now this setup can be used to serialize different kinds of resources with a single serializer.
 ```ruby
 fields = {
   email: { type: "string"},